 Learning: The Core of Agile Leadership

-And this points to the necessity of instilling the characteristics of an agile leader within each member of the team.
+This points to the necessity of instilling the characteristics of an agile leader within each team member.

 Developing Agile Team Players

-A successful agile leader creates a culture where every team member develops the same agile leadership attributes within themselves, once more emphasizing learning as the core component of effective agile leadership.
-Neither is an agile leader threatened by the idea of helping every player develop their own agile leadership skills, finding the process motivating, and usually yielding new ideas, energy, and synergy to strengthen and encourage the entire team.
+A successful agile leader creates a culture where every team member develops the same leadership attributes within themselves, again emphasizing learning as the core component of effective influence.
+An agile leader is not threatened by the idea of helping every player develop their skills.
+Rather, they find the process motivating and usually yield new ideas, energy, and synergy to strengthen and encourage the entire team.

 In such cases, agile leadership finds a deeper bond with and greater respect from each team member, with the team itself creating deeper roots and connections.
-There is something magical when a team learns to trust each individual player to bring their best to the table, with the end result of unexpected outcomes and shattered goals.
-While some of this “magic” will be attributed to agile leadership, respectfully and fairly spreading the success across the entire team is yet another one of those important characteristics of an agile leader.
+There is something magical when a group trusts each player to bring their best to the table, leading to unexpected outcomes and shattered goals.
+While some of this “magic” will be attributed to agile leadership, respectfully spreading the success across the entire team achieves greater results.

 The Co-Active Leadership Experience: Upping Your Agile Leadership Game

-Top agile leaders across multiple industries are discovering the immeasurable value of participating in the Co-Active Leadership Experience, discovering immediate positive benefits and results from this three-day experiential workshop.
-Not only do you connect with the latest techniques designed to elevate the leadership and performance of every player on your team, but you will also be connecting with many other influential agility leaders where you often develop new and strong connections lasting beyond this experience, benefiting you personally and as an agile leader.
+Top agile leaders across multiple industries have discovered the immeasurable value of participating in the Co-Active Leadership Workshop, finding immediate positive benefits from this three-day live online experience.
+Not only do you connect with the latest techniques designed to elevate the performance of every player on your team, but you will also network with other influential agility leaders, unlock self-awareness about your growth capacity, and develop new and strong connections that will deepen your expertise.

-During the three-day workshop, you will be exposed to and immersed in each of the five dimensions that make up the Co-Active dimensional leadership model.
-This opens up the opportunity for you to discover your strengths and weaknesses in each arena, as well as obtain the tools and skills necessary to master each area and continue growing in every dimension of this valuable model.
+During the three-day workshop, you will be immersed in the five dimensions of the Co-Active dimensional leadership model.
+This allows you to discover your strengths and weaknesses in each area, obtain the tools and skills necessary to master each one, and continue growing in every dimension of this valuable model.

 Here is a brief introduction to each dimension you will encounter during the workshop: